nitnelave/ProtEnc/README.md

     pointer, checks that it's a valid transition, and returns the new state.
-  - It has a bunch of checks to make sure that we have "pretty" error messages for common errors (not using the correct types to define the FSM, not consuming the object for a final state transition, etc).
+  - It has a bunch of checks to make sure that we have "pretty" error messages for common errors (not using the correct types to define the FSM, not consuming the object for a final transition, etc).

 ### `call_transition`